bytecodealliance/jco/README.md

-  opt [options] <component-file>        optimizes a Wasm component, including running wasm-opt Binaryen optimizations wit [options] <component-path>        extract the WIT from a WebAssembly Component [wasm-tools component wit] print [options] <input>               print the WebAssembly WAT text for a binary file [wasm-tools print] metadata [options] [module]           extract the producer metadata for a Wasm binary [wasm-tools metadata show] parse [options] <input>               parses the Wasm text format into a binary file [wasm-tools parse] new [options] <core-module>           create a WebAssembly component adapted from a component core Wasm [wasm-tools component new] embed [options] [core-module]         embed the component typing section into a core Wasm module [wasm-tools component embed]
+  opt [options] <component-file>        optimizes a Wasm component, including running wasm-opt Binaryen optimizations wit [options] <component-path>        extract the WIT from a WebAssembly Component [wasm-tools component wit] print [options] <input>               print the WebAssembly WAT text for a binary file [wasm-tools print] metadata-show [options] [module]      extract the producer metadata for a Wasm binary [wasm-tools metadata show] metadata-add [options] [module]       add producer metadata for a Wasm binary [wasm-tools metadata add] parse [options] <input>               parses the Wasm text format into a binary file [wasm-tools parse] new [options] <core-module>           create a WebAssembly component adapted from a component core Wasm [wasm-tools component new] embed [options] [core-module]         embed the component typing section into a core Wasm module [wasm-tools component embed]